SongProOrg/songpro-python/README.md

 After checking out the project, set up venv, install dependencies and run the default task that tests and builds the project:

-## Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/SongProOrg/songpro-python>.

 ```bash
 $ git clone git@github.com:SongProOrg/songpro-python.git
 $ cd songpro-python